The Tarring Folly – A Grade II Listed Building, Sadly Decaying

 Source: Roger Davies, 1990, Tarring: A Walk Through Its History.
 Privately published. p.
 121-122.

-The Bygone Worthing private Facebook group shows us some photographs of the Victoria Tea Gardens.
+The Bygone Worthing private Facebook group shares photographs of the Victoria Tea Gardens.
 It seems to me that at one time, these tea gardens, with their splendid view of the Tarring Folly, were an oasis of tranquillity.

 This post is featured as a video on YouTube